What Is a JUUL?

 Harmful side effects of JUULs may include:

-- Respiratory issues: A January 2018 report from the National Academies of Science, Engineering and Medicine stated that e-cigarettes contain and release various toxic substances — such as acetaldehyde, acrolein, formaldehyde, and diacetyl — that may be harmful to human health.
-The report also concluded that e-cigarettes increase the risk of coughing, wheezing, and the worsening of asthma symptoms.
+- Respiratory issues: A January 2018 report from the National Academies of Science, Engineering, and Medicine stated that e-cigarettes contain and release various toxic substances — such as acetaldehyde, acrolein, formaldehyde, and diacetyl — that may be harmful to human health.
+The report also concluded that e-cigarettes increase the risk of coughing, wheezing, and worsening asthma symptoms.

 - Stroke: 22-year-old Maxwell Berger became addicted to JUUL e-cigarettes in the summer of 2015.
-By 2017, the young man was vaping two pods every single day — equivalent to around two packs of cigarettes.
-In July of 2017, Berger suffered a severe hemorrhagic stroke, which required three brain surgeries and caused permanent injuries such as partial paralysis, speech impairment, and partial vision loss in both eyes.
+By 2017, the young man was vaping two pods daily — equivalent to around two packs of cigarettes.
+In July 2017, Berger suffered a severe hemorrhagic stroke, which required three brain surgeries and caused permanent injuries such as partial paralysis, speech impairment, and partial vision loss in both eyes.

 Is Second-Hand JUUL Smoke Bad for You?

 Yes — teenagers especially should be wary of second-hand JUUL “smoke.”